Skill Demand Index

 Which roles need Visual Design most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Visual Design include Creative Marketing and Digital Media/Marketing Strategy.
+Design positions drive 50% of demand.
+Marketing also frequently list Visual Design as a requirement.
+Skills commonly paired with Visual Design include Onboarding & Subscription Management and Cross-functional Collaboration.

 Depth Level Distribution